 Students take full advantage of the curricular and extracurricular offerings of the GSD’s other departments of landscape architecture and architecture.
 The Department also draws upon the significant resources of Harvard University as a whole.
 Two professorships are shared with the Kennedy School of Government and the Urban Planning program administers a joint degree program with the Law School and the Kennedy School.
 Students often cross-register in courses offered by the Faculty of Arts and Sciences, the Kennedy School, the Business School, the Law School, and the School of Public Health.
 Students also cross-register in courses offered by the neighboring Massachusetts Institute of Technology.

 Diane Davis, Chair of the Department of Urban Planning and Design

-Check out the Official Urban Planning and Design Facebook Page.
+Please visit the official Urban Planning and Design Facebook page.